bhj/KaraokeEternal/docs/content/docs/index.md

 ### Player (admin only)

-The player view is a part of the browser app that's designed to run fullscreen on the system handling audio/video for a room.
+The player view is designed to run fullscreen in the browser on the system handling audio/video for a [room](#rooms-admin-only).
 The latest versions of these browsers are currently supported:

   - Firefox
   - Chrome/Chromium/Edge